Muhammad-Sherif/Smarty/README.md

 # ASP.NET Core Razor Pages PROJECT
 ## Smester Management System (Still not finished yet)
-### Automation system facilitate all traditional work and long time tasks that student and instructor do in the university semster
+### Automation system facilitate and speed time for all traditional work and long time tasks that student and instructor do in the university semester

 #### Application Features